-- A. Any employee who has been charged with an indictable offense, drug offense or any offense under the Prevention of Domestic Violence Act must make immediate notification to the onduty shift supervisor at police headquarters setting forth the circumstances surrounding the complaint. - 1.
+- A. Any employee who has been charged with an indictable offense, drug offense or any offense under the Prevention of Domestic Violence Act must make immediate notification to the onduty shift supervisor at police headquarters setting forth the circumstances surrounding the complaint.
+Thus, it is imperative that every law enforcement agency establish procedures for investigating and resolving domestic violence complaints involving its employees.
+As such: - 1.
 It will be the responsibility of the on-duty shift supervisor to make a prompt notification to the Operations Division Commander. - 2.
 It shall be the responsibility of the Operations Division Commander to make an immediate notification to the Sussex County Prosecutor. - 3.
-It will be the responsibility of the Operations Division Commander, in consultation with the Chief of Police, to evaluate the need for an immediate response by internal affairs personnel. - B. Any employee who is charged with a minor offense (disorderly persons offense, petty disorderly persons offense or municipal ordinance), received a motor vehicle summons, or has been involved in (but not charged as a result of) a domestic violence incident must notify the Operations Division Commander on the next business day. - C. Any employee contacted or questioned by a law enforcement agency concerning an unlawful act (as a suspect or witness) or a law enforcement internal affairs matter must provide notification of such contact to their supervisor via memorandum on his/her next scheduled day of work. - D. Internal affairs shall track the proceedings of any criminal or civil matters which officers of the department are involved in as a complainant, plaintiff or defendant.
+It will be the responsibility of the Operations Division Commander, in consultation with the Chief of Police, to evaluate the need for an immediate response by internal affairs personnel. - B. Any employee who is charged with a minor offense (disorderly persons offense, petty disorderly persons offense or municipal ordinance), received a motor vehicle summons, or has been involved in (but not charged as a result of a domestic violence incident), either as an alleged perpetrator or as a victim, must notify the Operations Division Commander on the next business day.
+Where the officer was the alleged perpetrator, investigating officers must seize their service weapon or any other weapon possessed, as mandated by AG Directives 2000-3 and 2000-4. - C. Any employee contacted or questioned by a law enforcement agency concerning an unlawful act, a domestic violence incident or a law enforcement internal affairs matter must provide notification of such contact to their supervisor via memorandum on his/her next scheduled day of work. - D. The primary responsibility for investigating the domestic violence incident itself, along with any related offenses, belongs to the agency with jurisdiction over the incident. - E. Internal affairs shall track the proceedings of any criminal or civil matters which officers of the department are involved in as a complainant, plaintiff or defendant.